Capture of Le Sars: Preliminary operations

 Two preliminary operations were conducted by the 69th Brigade, to capture the remaining length of Flers Support Trench and part of Flers Trench just south of the Bapaume road, which had been recaptured by a German counter-attack.
 Late on 3 October, two companies attacked Flers Support north of the main road and a party began a bombing attack on the recaptured part of Flers Trench at the same time.
-The attack on Flers Support had to over a distance of 100 yd but the mud slowed progress and massed German machine-gun fire caused many casualties.
+The attack on Flers Support had to over a distance of 100 yd but the muddy going slowed progress and massed German machine-gun fire caused many casualties.
 The companies reached the German wire but could get no further.
 The bombing attack on Flers Trench succeeded but German artillery fire the next day, demolished the strong point and the party was withdrawn.
 Both attacks were costly failures, the attack on Flers Support leading to 139 casualties and the bombing attack another sixty losses.
 On 6 October, the Tangle, a maze of trenches east of Le Sars, was attacked by the 11th Northumberland Fusiliers from the 68th Brigade but the troops were later withdrawn, due to the extent of German return fire.
 The weather began to improve on 4 October but high winds and low cloud made air observation difficult.
 The rain stopped on 5 October and next day the ground rapidly dried.
 German artillery-fire on the area was continuous and the opposing lines were very close together, leading to six Germans being captured early on 6 October, who gave information which confirmed the results of gleanings from a German signal lamp, which were read by a German-speaker.